 During the mini-cog, a person is asked to complete two tasks:

-- Remember and a few minutes later repeat the names of three common objects
+- Remember the names of three common objects and repeat them a few minutes later.

 The results of this brief test can help a physician determine if further evaluation is needed.